How to Get to the Amalfi Coast from Naples

 How to get to the Amalfi Coast from Rome

-If you're flying into Rome or traveling from Venice or Florence to Rome by train, you should be aware that the journey from Rome to the Amalfi Coast will take at least four hours from the time you land, and only if you make all the connections..
+If you're flying into Rome, travel from Rome to the Amalfi Coast will take at least four hours from the time you land or your train arrives.
+And that’s only if you make all your connections.

-If your flight lands in the afternoon, you might want to consider spending a night in Rome or Naples and continuing your journey to the Amalfi Coast the next day.
+If your flight lands in the afternoon, you might want to consider spending a night in Rome or Naples and continuing your journey to the Amalfi Coast the next day given the distance from Rome to the Amalfi Coast.

 From the Rome Fiumicino Airport